Cities, Water

 As a result, the city has developed its Water Strategy, aiming to become a water-sensitive city by 2040, as well as a Green Infrastructure Programme and a Livable Urban Waterway Programme (LUW).
 Through the LUW Programme, Cape Town is rehabilitating waterways and their catchments across the city, using water-sensitive design and nature-based solutions.

-Our assessment will look at two potential futures: a no action/business-as-usual scenario, and a scenario in which the nature-based infrastructure interventions are implemented.
+Working with our partners, C40 Cities Finance Facility, and the City of Cape Town, we assessed two potential futures: a no action/business-as-usual scenario, and a scenario in which the nature-based infrastructure interventions are implemented.
 This will help communities and decision-makers understand the social, ecological and economic consequences of continued ecosystem deterioration, and show the value of investing in NBI.